cihat-kose/cucumber-jdbc-ui-db-learning-path/README.md

 ## Reporting

 Test results are stored in the `test-output` and `testReports` directories.
-Test reports are generated in both HTML and PDF formats and may include screenshots.
+Test reports are generated in both HTML (Spark) and PDF formats using ExtentReports and may include screenshots.
 Additionally, test scenario results are recorded in the `ScenarioResults.xlsx` file.

 The `ScenarioResults.xlsx` file provides a mini-report for each test scenario, including the scenario name, status (